 - Comply with all California laws: California law has certain requirements associated with valid and binding agreement or contracts which must be followed.

-- Signatures of the proper parties: The agreement should list the parties whose liability is being released, and those parties must sign the document.
+- Have signatures of the proper parties: The agreement should list the parties whose liability is being released, and those parties must sign the document.
 The waiver should also list the person giving away their rights, such as the rider.
 A person can only give away their own rights, so only the person who signed is likely covered by a waiver.
 The exception is for children, who cannot sign themselves but must have a parent or legal guardian sign the waiver for them.6

 Legal References: